Rolbista/CV/cv.md

 ### 2022 - April 2024: **_Ergo Technology & Services_** - Client Identity and Access Management
 - Delivered go-live on schedule despite lackluster onboarding and loss of previous DevOps engineer
 - Implemented a new Ingress Controller to meet project security requirements for go-live
-- Migrated on premise Client Identity Management system (Forgerock) to AWS Cloud.
+- Migrated on premise Client Identity Management system (Forgerock) to AWS Cloud
-- Deployed, developed and maintained a fully containerized platform using AWS EKS.
+- Deployed, developed and maintained a fully containerized platform using AWS EKS
 - Integrated with on premise networks
 - Reduced development environment's EC2 instance cost by factor of 10
 - Fine-tuned resource limits and usage to take full advantage of spot instances and autoscaling
 - Implemented an on-demand complete copy of the environment for testing experimental infrastructure changes
 - Delivered critical Central Log Management integration to meet release requirements
 - Delivered Dynatrace Agent integration after troubleshooting deep issues that were breaking entire environments
 - Ran periodic production EKS upgrades to stay in AWS support
 - Did live troubleshooting on a production deployment that prevented a rollback and thus a repeat deployment later